NLnetLabs/rpki-doc/source/routinator/installation-notes.rst

 Statically Linked Routinator
 ----------------------------

-While Rust binaries are mostly statically linked, they depend on ``libc`` which, as least as ``glibc`` that is standard on Linux systems, is somewhat difficult to link statically.
-This is why Routinator binaries are actually dynamically linked on ``glibc`` systems and can only be transferred between systems with the same ``glibc`` versions.
+While Rust binaries are mostly statically linked, they depend on :command:`libc` which, as least as :command:`glibc` that is standard on Linux systems, is somewhat difficult to link statically.
+This is why Routinator binaries are actually dynamically linked on :command:`glibc` systems and can only be transferred between systems with the same :command:`glibc` versions.

 However, Rust can build binaries based on the alternative implementation named musl that can easily be statically linked.
-Building such binaries is easy with ``rustup``.
+Building such binaries is easy with :command:`rustup`.
 You need to install musl and the correct musl target such as ``x86_64-unknown-linux-musl`` for x86\_64 Linux systems.
 Then you can just build Routinator for that target.